TwoFX/twofx.github.io/_posts/2025-07-06-my-first-verified-imperative-program.md

 All of the automation that makes proving in Lean easy (including `grind`) generates so-called proof terms that are fed to the small kernel.
-This means that while a bug in an SMT solver might lead to Dafny accepting an incorrect program, a bug in `grind` will at worst lead to Lean rejecting a correct program. which is much less bad.
+This means that while a bug in an SMT solver might lead to Dafny accepting an incorrect program, a bug in `grind` will at worst lead to Lean rejecting a correct program, which is much less bad.

 Finally, the fact that Lean is focused on building theories means that large libraries of proofs like [mathlib](https://github.com/leanprover-community/mathlib4)